This post was reviewed and updated on July 6, 2020

 Some factors also apply a flat fee.
 In this case, you can expect to pay the same amount in fees regardless of whether the customers pay in 30, 60, or 90 days.
 For instance, if you planned to factor $20,000 worth of outstanding invoices and the factor applied a 5% fee, then you’d pay $1,000 in fees, whether the invoice was paid in 30 days or 90 days.

-In addition to the basic factoring rate, you may also be required to pay additional fees, though these also will vary by company.
+In addition to the basic factoring rate, you may also be required to pay additional fees.
+These also will vary by company.
 Keep an eye out for application fees, servicing fees, processing fees, ACH fees, and monthly minimum fees.

 Invoice factoring vs invoice financing